 The gaming industry has grown tremendously.
 It seems that people like to participate in activities with others.
 So why not the same in socialchat?
 Flex your socialchat skills by making your social interaction fun, a must-do activity, something that should be shared with friends.

-This could be as simple as creating a competition or setting a quiz.
+This could be as simple as creating a competition or making a quiz.
 Get the participants to guess the answer to a particular question.
 Make a big deal of the winner, even by giving away prizes.
 Others should be inspired enough to want to interact again next time.

 You could make this process more worthwhile by offering a solution to a problem, or helping someone in need.
 As long as your readers or followers can relate to this, and can see how it can benefit them or someone they know, they will be more willing to participate.